-Hi; Hot on the heels of D56151 being committed in r364515, I wound up reverting it as there were reports of performance regressions on llvm-commits.
+Hi; Hot on the heels of D56151 being committed in r364515 to fix PR40010, I wound up reverting it as there were reports of performance regressions on llvm-commits.
 Building AMDGPUDisassembler.cpp with ASAN enabled showed that register coalescing jumped from three seconds to fourty seconds.
 This patch cuts down on the performance cost (there's still a little) while preserving the original behaviour.
 It is, alas, ugly.

-The solution is to not lookup slots from DBG_VALUEs, but to know the slot and then find relevant DBG_VALUEs.
+The solution is to not lookup slots from DBG_VALUEs, but to instead iterate over slots and check nearby DBG_VALUEs.
 To this end, I've replaced the per-dbg-value query method with some helper functions that will scan a basic block for unsound DBG_VALUEs, and maintains a copy of the current SlotIndex instead of lookup up for each DBG_VALUE.

 This isn't pleasant, and just writing more C++ to fix problems isn't great, but:

 - We now have to query liveness to ensure DBG_VALUE soundness,

 - I imagine that indexing DBG_VALUE -> slots would be either expensive or risk causing codegen changes with -g,

 - We're going to wind up iterating over instructions at some point to fix this.

 (Note that r364515 was reverted in r365448, this diff is based on r364515, as opposed to what's on trunk right now, to show the "old" and "new" implementation).